 Laurie is the little engine that could!
 On several occasions she comes straight off a 12 hour nursing shift to volunteer at fundraising events.
-Her outgoing personality is indispensible when it comes to community connections and securing sponsors.
-She also does a lot of work behind the scenes when it comes to organising, decorating and developing for fundraisers.
+Her outgoing personality is indispensable when it comes to community connections and securing sponsors.
+She also does a lot of work behind the scenes when it comes to organizing, decorating and developing for fundraisers.
 You name the task and she’s willing to help!
-Make sure you stop by and say “hi” to her at our stand at the Morden Farmers Market!
-Just be prepared to buy some raffle tickets when you do!!

 Holly comes to us from Winnipeg, having followed her heart to Winkler to be with a man who is incredibly allergic to animals.
 However, she managed to convince him that we needed to adopt our boy Freddie from the PVHS!
 She is able to channel her passion for animal welfare into the role of Public Relations Chair to help all of the animals find their fur-ever homes.

 Michael is our number cruncher and he loves animals of all kinds.
 He has been volunteering at the PVHS working a cat housekeeping shift since August 2018.
 With a mind for finances he decided he wanted to expand his contribution to our organization and joined the board as Treasurer.
 Now he makes sure all of our bills are paid, all income is accounted for, and handles anything else finance-related that the board might need.

 Tanya volunteered with PVHS for 9 years before joining our team as the Sponsor Chair.
 She’s been helping with fundraising events in many different capacities and can also be seen regularly playing with the dogs in our backyard and snapping photos for our website.
 Tanya has one rescue dog Sadie and has fostered 10 animals with PVHS.
 When she’s not volunteering she enjoys being outdoors and travelling.